-There are those who claim that mountain here is merely a symbol for a kingdom as is true in Daniel 2:35 and Revelation 17:9.
+There are those who claim that mountain here is merely a symbol for the Kingdom as mountain in Daniel 2:35 is.
 However, it ought to readily be apparent that in this case it cannot be so.

 We already pointed out the necessity for such a literal mountain to serve as the pedestal for the temple and its environs.
 If mountain is symbolic here, then what are we to do with the great number of details in the description of the temple itself, which stands on it, which we shall summarize shortly?
 If the mountain that the temple stands on is to be interpreted symbolically, then this highly detailed temple, its priesthood, and the detailed instructions concerning worship within it must be interpreted symbolically; and if that is the case, then what is each of the details supposed to symbolize?
 If we interpret this mountain, temple and detailed worship symbolically, then should we not follow suit and interpret all of the various detailed descriptions of Mosaic worship in Exodus, Leviticus, Numbers and Deuteronomy symbolically, as well?
 Why not?
 The two situations are a perfect parallel.
 But if we interpret the details of the Mosaic tabernacle with all of its furnishings, the priesthood, the detailed sacrifices and all other elements of worship literally, as we universally do, then logical consistency demands that we should interpret the detailed descriptions of the Millennial temple and its worship requirements literally, as well.
 In fact, each detail presented adds more weight to a literal interpretation as biblical symbols tend to be simple, not detailed, intricate and complex!

-Let's take another look at verse 3 of the Isaiah passage just presented:
+Let's take another look at the Isaiah passage just presented:

-If mountain is symbolic of a kingdom here, then will these many peoples be saying, "Come, let us go up to the Kingdom"?
-Absurd!
+If mountain is symbolic of the Kingdom here, then will these many peoples be saying, "Come, let us go up to the Kingdom"?
 They are already in the Kingdom!

 Mount Zion will contain on its plaza not only the House of the LORD and its environs, but all of rebuilt Jerusalem.
 Based on descriptions in Ezekiel 47 and 48, Dr. Cooper calculates that the dimensions of rebuilt Jerusalem will be ten miles by ten miles, 100 square miles.
-(6) It can therefore easily be contained on Mt.
+(6) It will be easily contained on Mt.
 Zion's plaza with 2400 square miles to spare!